Saravana-Kumar07/Palindrome/README.md

 Check whether the reverse of the string is equal to the input string.

 ### Step 6:
-When the condition is true display it as a palindrome,otherwise not a palindrome
+When the condition is true display it as a palindrome,otherwise not a palindrome.
+End of program.

-### Step 7:
-End of the Program.
 ## Program:
 ```
 Developed by: Saravana Kumar S